junyuan-qi/subtitle-generator/README.md

 - Python 3.9+
 - `ffmpeg` on PATH (`ffmpeg -version`)
+- Optional: `yt-dlp` on PATH if using `--yt` to download videos first
 - API keys as environment variables (auto-loaded from `.env`):
   - `OPENAI_API_KEY` for transcription
   - `GOOGLE_API_KEY` (or `GEMINI_API_KEY`) for Gemini translation